Academic Integrity at UBC

 Academic integrity working groups have been active and vital parts of this reflection, bringing together expertise and perspectives from across the university.
 Staff positions in academic integrity were created to lead the implementation of recommendations, develop further initiatives and identify opportunities for the coming years.
 The Teaching and Learning Enhancement Fund project “Our Cheating Hearts” has been inspirational and paradigm-shifting: changing how we talk about cheating and exploring how to incorporate academic integrity material into the curriculum.

 A commitment to academic integrity

 As an institution UBC is connected to relevant networks as a member of the International Center for Academic Integrity (ICAI).
 The university is also involved with the BC Academic Integrity Network for networking at the provincial level.
 In 2021, UBC hosted its first Academic Integrity Week and was active in the BC Academic Integrity Day.
 In 2022 we took part in the McCabe/ICAI benchmarking survey, the largest student survey on the state of academic integrity culture.
 Increased focus, time and dedication from stakeholders across campus and expanded central support have been critical to building this strong foundation.

 Moving forward the academic integrity project seeks to provide further spaces to bring together new and different perspectives, address challenging questions, create further opportunities for student partnerships and mentorship, and to further opportunities for training in the area.

 Academic integrity is a multi-stakeholder topic and a shared-value in the university community: our aim is to reflect this by creating connections across the university to understand how it can be experienced in different ways.

-The university is inviting ideas for programs or questions to explore and to expand the conversation, strengthen partnerships and leverage existing expertise at UBC.
 Commitment to working around the key pillars of education, awareness and academic misconduct support will continue to strengthen UBC’s culture of academic integrity.